 A scrumptious gluten free chocolate cake recipe made with buckwheat, sweet rice, tapioca, coconut and banana flour.

-I feel so blessed to have Michele Owen as a cake friend and associate.
-She so generously shares her gluten free versions of my recipes and this one is a huge favorite of my website visitors.
+I feel blessed to have Michele Owen as a friend and associate.
+She so generously shares her gluten free versions of my recipes and this one is a huge favorite!

-It makes perfect sense that eventually someone would ask for a gluten free translation of it.
-Sure enough that happened a couple of days ago.
+It makes perfect sense that eventually someone would ask for a gluten free chocolate cake recipe translation of the chocolate buttermilk cake.
 So here it is!!!

 Makes two 8 or 9 inch round cakes or 24 cupcakes